Abdelhadi-91/Abdelhadi-91/README.md

 - 🧪 Always experimenting with **JavaScript**, animations & responsive design
 - 👨‍💻 Love making games, utilities, and interactive web apps
 - 🎯 My goal is to become a senior full-stack engineer and contribute to open source
-- 🗣️ I speak English, Arabic, French, Spanish and code fluently
+- 🗣️ I speak English, Arabic, French, and code fluently

 ---